 3- Take the time to rest

-Your body is working intensely during your menstruations, and it is normal to feel a energy drop.
+Your body is working intensely during your menstruation, and it is normal to feel a energy drop.

 Do you grant moments of rest, even if your daily life is busy.
 A nap fast or a relaxation session can help you recover.
-Be kind to yourself as well: it is perfectly acceptable to slow down for a few days.
+Be gentle with yourself as well: it is perfectly acceptable to slow down for a few days.

-Self-compassion is an essential key to get through this period without guilt. 🌸
+Self-compassion is an essential key to getting through this time without guilt. 🌸

 Le ramadan is a period of intense spirituality, but also of compassion.
-Islam recognizes your needs as woman and gives you the necessary flexibility to fully experience this period, while respecting your health.
-The rules do not prevent you from you draw closer to Allah ; they are simply one pause to allow your body to regenerate.
+Islam recognizes your needs as a femme and gives you the necessary flexibility to fully experience this period, while respecting your health.
+The rules do not prevent you from vous draw closer to Allah ; they are simply one pause to allow your body to regenerate.
 Follow these guidelines, make up for your days sincerely, and remember that every effort counts. 🌙

-Take care of yourself during your period, it is also to honor your body and meet her needs.
-You will be better prepared, physically and mentally, to fully resume your religious obligations and your daily life. 💖
+Taking care of yourself during your period, it is also to honor your body and meet its needs.
+You will be better prepared, both physically and mentally, to fully resume your religious obligations and your daily life. 💖